-Scientists don’t know the exact reason women have hot flashes, but it’s likely related to hormone levels.
+Scientists don’t know the exact reason women have these vasomotor symptoms (more commonly known as hot flashes and night sweats), but it’s likely related to hormone levels.
 When you enter menopause, your body starts producing less estrogen (a hormone).

 What is clear, though, is that hot flashes can be really, really unpleasant.
 You might feel like you’ve been swallowed by a heatwave, and you may sweat, turn red and feel your heart race.
 And while they’re an unwelcome experience any time of day, hot flashes can be especially troubling at night, when they mess with your sleep.

 “If you’re not getting a good night’s sleep because of night sweats, then they become more than just a nuisance,” Dr. Batur says.
 “Really, it’s a quality of life issue.”